cms636/cms636.github.io/_posts/2017-03-01-experimenting-with-timelines.md

 And that's it.
 Done!
 Very few other options are given.
 Prose won't allow me to embed an iframe, so you can [view the final result here](http://peterdowns.com/projects/timeline-example.html).

 The biggest shortcoming I encountered is the lack of control over the display.
 If you look at the result, the events are crammed together and nearly unreadable.
 No events are given more visual weight than any other, so it's hard as an observer to understand what's worth reading and what isn't.

+Moreover, this is a complicated timeline involving many different entities.
+It would be nice to be able to filter hte timeline by events involving specific characters in the action (George Bush, Ahmedinejad, etc.), as well as specific places or types of event (meeting, declaration, etc.)